JubSteven/POEM-v2/docs/datasets.md

 - [Oakink](https://oakink.net/)
 - [FreiHand](https://github.com/lmb-freiburg/freihand)

 We have used [webdataset](https://github.com/webdataset/webdataset) to pack the datasets into shards for efficient training.
-In training POEM, we have also filtered samples with left hand only.
+In training POEM, we have also filtered  samples with right hand only.

 The packed dataset tars used for training and evaluation will be released soon.